'Arrogant sociopath threatening the country': what the scandalous book of his niece told about Trump

 Freddie made a short and turbulent career as a TWA pilot in the early 1960s, shortly before Mary's birth.
 This happened after Freddy left Trump's company and did not become the heir to the family business.
 Mary writes that Fred viewed his son’s decision to leave Trump Management to become a pilot as “a betrayal, and he was not going to let his eldest son forget about it.”

 According to Mary Trump, Freddie’s difficult relationship with their father opened up the opportunity that Donald saw and took advantage of it.

-“Whether Donald understood the basic idea or not, Fred understood: in the family, as in life, there could be only one winner; everyone else had to lose, ”she writes.
+“Whether Donald understood the main idea or not, Fred understood: in the family, as in life, there could be only one winner; everyone else had to lose, ”she writes.

 The tumultuous relationship that she describes between Fred and Freddy Trump seems to repeat the tales of how Donald, Freddie's younger brother, expected eternal devotion from those around him and sought control over the lives and decisions of these people.

 Freddie, Mary writes, told friends about the “constant abuse” he received from his father after becoming a pilot.